-5 Best Respirators for Refinishing Furniture in 2023
+5 Best Respirators for Refinishing Furniture (and the Cartridges That Keep You Safe)

 Respirators are designed to protect you against fumes and dust that you could breathe in when doing DIY projects.
 But do you need one for refinishing and painting furniture?
 Yes, in many cases, it’s a good idea.
 This article will explain why they’re so important and give you some of my recommendations for the best respirators for refinishing and painting furniture.